Colorado Chapter of Palatines to America

 Seminar is in-person and by ZOOM

-The Colorado Chapter of Palatines to America is pleased to announce that Alex Tolksdorf has accepted our invitation to be the speaker at our Fall seminar, 15 November 2025.
+The Colorado Chapter of Palatines to America is pleased to announce that Fritz Juengling has accepted our invitation to be the speaker at our Spring seminar, 18 April 2026.

 Online registration is now open, click here.